lawrenceevalyn/THE-DISS/README.md

 Hahahaha, and *immediately*, even though this is the "easy way" to answer my question, it's way more complicated than it seems and I have a ton of methodological questions.
 Most importantly: should I use random.org's "sequence generator" or its "integer generator"?

 HEY, THE PRINT FUNCTION CHANGED, I DIDN'T AGREE TO THIS

+Talking to Tina and Alyssa, I've decided to use the "sequence generator" for my fandom numbers, because duplicates don't even make any sense and what matters is that I have an appropriate sample size.

 ## January 28, 2019